rxerium/google-tag-manager-detection/README.md

 # Google Tag Manager Detection
-Detect whether a host is running
+Detect whether a host is tracking you through Google Analytics.

  ## How does this detection method work?